bpkrumme/bpkrumme.github.io/_posts/2025-08-01-welcome-to-rhb.markdown

 title:  "Welcome to Brad Does Tech!"
 date:   2025-08-01
 ---
-Welcome to the site.
-I'm still getting things going, so hang tight for me and there will be content coming soon.
+Welcome to Brad Does Tech!

+This is where I'll be posting about cool tech things I learn or demo for my customers.
+Stay tuned for more!

 --Brad

+*updated on 8/14/2025*